Command Chains Reference

 # Step 1: Extract specifications from legacy code

-specfact import from-code --bundle legacy-api --repo .
+specfact code import legacy-api --repo .

 # Step 2: Review the extracted plan